TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below).

 For Azure DevOps, Bitbucket Server, Bitbucket Cloud, and GitLab you can click the Acquire new button to instantly reissue the token used by the VCS root with a token issued for the current user.

 Valid only for SSH protocol.
 A private key must be in the OpenSSH format.

 Select one of the options from the Private Key list and specify a valid username (if there is no username in the clone URL; the username specified here overrides the username from the URL).

 For all available options to connect to GitHub, see the comment.

-If you use Git source control with Visual Studio Team Services, the following options are available to you:
+If you use Git source control with Azure DevOps Services, see the available options here.

 These are the settings used in case of the server-side checkout.